Bridgy Fed

 Parameters:

-• from_user_id (str) – DID of the account to be migrated in
+• to_user_id (str) – DID of the account being migrated

 Raises: